 Heritage has supported worldwide Gospel-spreading missionaries since 1980.
 The church operated Heritage Christian Academy (K4/5 – 12) from 1981-1997.

 Pastor Hager’s last service at Heritage Baptist was July 16, 1995, due to God leading him to a long fruitful ministry in SC.

 Renovations have been made to accommodate those with mobility challenges.
-A ramp was constructed in 1998.
+A ramp was constructed in 1998 and updated in 2021.
 In 2000, restrooms were remodeled to make them handicapped accessible.
 A chair lift was installed in 2019 to allow access to the fellowship hall.

 What We Believe